Discover how to eat healthier without sacrificing your enjoyment

 So, let's take a journey through the history, philosophy, and key principles of Shojin Ryori.
 And, of course, also explore some popular Shojin Ryori dishes, ingredients, and places in Japan where you can experience this unique Buddhist diet.

-What Is Shojin Ryori in a Nutshell?
+What is Shojin Ryori in a nutshell?

 Shojin Ryori is the way Buddhist monks traditionally eat in Japan.
 It's a vegetarian cuisine that began in Buddhist monasteries in Japan.
 And it became popular with the spread of Zen Buddhism in the 13th century.